Policy: Student Financial Responsibilities

 Sanctions for Financial Dishonesty

 Trinity reserves the right to send cases of financial dishonesty for disciplinary action under the Student Code of Conduct; to notify appropriate external authorities as necessary, including law enforcement agencies; and to dismiss students for financial misconduct.
 Dishonesty in financial transactions with Trinity or financial institutions working in support of Trinity’s financial aid system may result in immediate cancellation of a tuition payment plan and a demand for immediate payment of all remaining financial obligations to the University.
-Such dishonesty includes, but is not limited to, passing bad checks or stopping payments on checks anywhere on campus (see above); accepting federal loan funds and then withdrawing from all courses, using such funds for personal purposes instead; failure to provide accurate information on financial aid applications; defaulting on federal loan payments; and other forms of financial misconduct that are intended to deceive or to avoid payment of obligations.
+Such dishonesty includes, but is not limited to, passing bad checks or stopping payments on checks to Trinity or Trinity vendors; accepting federal loan funds and then withdrawing from all courses, using such funds for personal purposes instead; failure to provide accurate information on financial aid applications; defaulting on federal loan payments; and other forms of financial misconduct that are intended to deceive or to avoid payment of obligations.

 Financial Assistance